 You can write to him at: [email protected]

-A few more photos on his Web site.
+Maybe one day you will see more photos on his Web site.

 He will respond to comments written here, and answer questions if any.